How to get a wheelchair

 Trying out disability equipment

-If there’s a wheelchair you’re interested in, it’s a good idea to search online for reviews from other wheelchair users.
+If there is a wheelchair you are interested in, search online for reviews from other wheelchair users.

 Try a wheelchair at a demonstration centre